Harvard Summer School complies with the following federal and state guidelines.

 Taxpayer Relief Act of 1997

 Students may choose to receive their 1098-T forms electronically or via US mail.
 Students who choose to receive their forms electronically will receive an e-mail notification when their forms are available to download.
 Returning students may select this option at any time during the year by logging onto the Affiliated Computer Services (ACS) tax reporting services website.
 ACS is the provider of the 1098-T forms for Summer School students.
 The website is secure and all information is confidential.
 Returning students may visit the ACS website and select the option “Access My Record” for the link that will allow them to receive their forms electronically.
+Students log in with either their DCE ID number or their Social Security number and password, which is different from the DCE or Harvard PIN.
+It is the password students set up when they first log into the 1098-T website.
+There is online help on the website for students who don’t remember their password.
+New students must create a personal identification number (PIN) before they are allowed access to their information.
+Returning students should use the PINs they created in previous years.

 Digital Millennium Copyright Act of 1998